 Downtown Miami + Brickell:

 In the land of banks and steakhouses, there are still plenty of unique meals to be had.
 For those enjoying an expense account dinner, perpetual sushi hot spot Zuma, Peruvian mecca La Mar, and modern-day steak house Edge Steak & Bar will impress the bosses, while LPM with its chic Mediterranean flare is perfect for date night.
 For a more low-key option get tacos at Taqueria Hoja or the gazpacho at modern Spanish eatery NIU.
-Finish the day off with a drink at popular rooftop hangout Sugar, or one of the area’s watering holes like American Southwest-influenced drinking den Lost Boy, the quirky Over Under, oenophile hub Margot, or local favorite Jaguar Sun.
+Finish the day off with a drink at popular rooftop hangout Sugar, or one of the area’s watering holes like American Southwest-influenced drinking den Lost Boy, or oenophile hub Margot, or local favorite Jaguar Sun.
 For a comprehensive guide to dining in Downtown Miami visit here and for your guide on Brickell dining visit here.

 Miami Glossary of Terms